faenrandir/a_careful_examination/documents/book_of_mormon/lds_scholars_evidence_modern_origin.md

 <figure>
   <img src="{{ "/communications/images/two_flowers.png" | relative_url }}" atl="Convergence on a modern origin" style="width:100%">
   <figcaption><strong>Left:</strong> LDS scholar observations converge on a modern origin even though none individually would likely endorse a modern origin.
-Links to research and key observations are given below, going from the top (Nick Frederick) and moving clockwise. <br/><br/><strong>Right:</strong> A number of other scholars have made more complete cases for a modern origin.
+Links to research and key observations of six scholars are given below, going from the top (Nick Frederick) and moving clockwise (additional scholars are not represented here). <br/><br/><strong>Right:</strong> A number of other scholars have made more complete cases for a modern origin.
 The modern origin theory unifies all these disparate observations.</figcaption>
 </figure>

 ## LDS Scholar observations